Stories of the Hollow Mountain Butterfly, Book 3

 She remembered her own arrival and how the mere thought of the color green had caused the room to change.
 But this was more.
 Ever since returning from Freefall, she knew her light was a lot more powerful than what other girls could conjure.
 Even Hedika’s.
 She eased it back, willing the stone to shift to a softer, early morning glow.

 The girl lay on the ground, cowering at the sight of Tiffany and the magic of her light.
 It seemed oddly strange.
-Here was a girl who looked every bit a gargoyle—muddied, rust colored wings, red granite speckled skin with black and white streaks that looked like blood veins, long black hair dangling over her eyes—and yet she was afraid of Tiffany.
+Here was a girl who looked every bit a gargoyle—muddied, rust colored wings, red-granite speckled skin with black and white streaks that looked like blood veins, long black hair dangling over her eyes—and yet she was afraid of Tiffany.
 The girl wore the customary white gown of all new arrivals, nearly the same as Tiffany’s, except for the one stripe on Tiffany’s sleeve.
 Arrivals didn’t magically appear with clothes on, though.
-A Golem, one of the wingless gargoyles with tails, had dressed her after receiving her.
+A Gorgon, one of the wingless gargoyles with tails, had dressed her after receiving her.

 “Are you an angel?”
 The girl looked at Tiffany with the kind of reverent awe such a creature deserved.
 “Am I dead?”